forcedotcom/cli/releasenotes/README.md

 * FIX: We fixed [this issue](https://help.salesforce.com/s/issue?id=a02Ka00000ji2nu) with the `agent generate template` command caused by packaging local actions and topics.
 As a result of the fix, you can now correctly generate an agent template, and then package the template in a second-generation managed package, without going through the workaround.

-    Important: this fix added a new requirement when you run `agent generate template`: you must now use the new `--source-org` flag to specify the username or alias of the namespaced scratch org that contains the agent which the template is based on.
+    IMPORTANT: This fix added a new requirement when you run `agent generate template`: you must now use the new `--source-org` flag to specify the username or alias of the namespaced scratch org that contains the agent which the template is based on.
 For example, this command generates an agent template from version 1 of the `My_Awesome_Agent` Bot metadata file in your DX project; the agent that the new template is based on is in the org with alias "my-scratch-org":

    ```bash
    sf agent generate template --agent-file force-app/main/default/bots/My_Awesome_Agent/My_Awesome_Agent.bot-meta.xml --agent-version 1 --source-org my-scratch-org